angela1011/Fortran2023/README.md

-Using fortran 90 in Seismology data processing.
+# Using fortran 90 in Seismology data processing